 Although none of these operations are locks or signals, they can be used to construct locks and signals.
 Because they are native to the Windows operating system, interlocked operations are extremely fast.

-Interlocked operations can be used with volatile memory guarantees to write applications which exhibit powerful non-blocking concurrency, however they require sophisticated, low level programming, and for most purposes simple locks are a better choice.
+Interlocked operations can be used with volatile memory guarantees to write applications that exhibit powerful non-blocking concurrency.
+However, they require sophisticated, low-level programming, so for most purposes, simple locks are a better choice.